rdi-berkeley/agentic-ai-mooc/index.md

 - _**Students interested in the course should first try enrolling in the course in CalCentral.
 The class number for CS194-196 is 15131.
 The class number for CS294-196 is 32761.
 Please join the waitlist if the class is full.**_
 - _**We plan to expand the class size to allow more students to join.
 Please fill in the <a href="https://forms.gle/MSLYVZJmaDaaE2B48">petition form</a> if you are on the waitlist or can't get added to the waitlist.
 We expect to have accepted students enrolled 1-2 weeks into the Fall semester.**_
-- _**<span style="color:red">Please contact cs294.agenticai@gmail.com if you have any questions.
-Please also join our Ed discussion forum (link will be added here in the Fall) to keep up with enrollment updates and announcements.**_
+- _**<span style="color:red">Please contact cs294.agenticai@gmail.com if you have any questions.</span> Please also join our Ed discussion forum (link will be added here in the Fall) to keep up with enrollment updates and announcements.**_

 ## Course Staff